Mustafif/texcreate/README.md

   - Introduces `write_tex_files()` that is asynchronous and will write files in parallel
 - Replaced `Compiler` & `CompilerMode` with `texc_v3_compiler_conf::*`
 - Replaced `web` module with `texc_v3_web`

+## Final Changes for Stable
+- Added `upgrade` command to update `TexCreate` and templates.
+- Added support for installing via Debian Package (currently only for `amd64`).
+- Added support for autocomplete with the `gen-complete` command